-In cases involving a minor child, the juvenile court and the district court have the authority to issue emergency protection orders25 to prevent an unlawful sexual offense, as defined in section 18-3-411 (1), ... when requested by the local law enforcement agency, the county department of human or social services, or a responsible person who asserts, in a verified petition supported by affidavit, that there are reasonable grounds to believe that a minor child is in danger in the reasonably foreseeable future of being the victim of an unlawful sexual offense ... or threat of the same
+In cases involving a minor child, the juvenile court and the district court have the authority to issue emergency protection orders to prevent an unlawful sexual offense, as defined in section 18-3-411 (1), . . . when requested by the local law enforcement agency, the county department of human or social services, or a responsible person who asserts, in a verified petition supported by affidavit, that there are reasonable grounds to believe that a minor child is in danger in the reasonably foreseeable future of being the victim of an unlawful sexual offense . . . based upon an allegation of a recent actual unlawful sexual offense . . . or threat of the same . . . .